sunilsoni/interviewnotes/angular/Angular.md

 Angular are <B>*ngIf</B> and <B>*ngFor</B>.
 You can use directives to perform a variety of tasks, such as dynamically modifying the DOM structure.
 And you can also create your own custom directives to create great user experiences.

-The following code is an example of the *ngIf directive.
+The code is an example of the *ngIf directive.

 hello-world-ngif.component.ts